 Now it’s time to get specific about what plants you’ll grow in your garden this year.
 I love this advice from gardening expert Margaret Roach:

 “To try to get real and filter “everything” down to “doable,” I list what I enjoy eating most often and most of all, which may still be too many things to fit in my available space.”A Way To Garden: A Hands-On Primer For Every Season, by Margaret Roach

-Also be real about the conditions of your garden.
+Also, be realistic about the conditions of your garden.
 Do you have wonderful loamy soil?
 Or is it more like heavy clay?
-Will your plants bask in morning sun….or is it more of a full shade situation.
+Will your plants bask in the morning sun….or is it more of a full shade situation.
 Be real with yourself about the environment and conditions in which your plants will be growing before getting your heart set on a certain thing.

 “Deep shade will severely limit the growth of vegetables, but some can tolerate light shade, including lettuce, chard, beets, and kohlrabi.”Rodale’s Illustrated Encyclopedia of Organic Gardening: The Complete Guide to Natural and Chemical-Free Gardening, by Anna Kruger, Maria Rodale, and Pauline Pears

 And one more thing – WRITE IT DOWN!
 There is a nice page in the free garden planner for you to write down the crops you’ve decided to grow in your garden.
 This page will become your shopping list when it comes time to buy seeds or go shopping for seedling plants.

 - Here is a detailed guide to choosing what to grow in your seasonal garden.